Headless CMS

 The type of content you need to create and the type of frontend you need to manage should determine the type of CMS you require.
 Let’s unpack each option’s offerings, benefits and cons so you can see which one will suit your needs best.

-When is a traditional CMS a better fit?
+When is a traditional CMS for agencies a better fit?

 Traditional CMSs are easy to set up, use, and work for basic websites such as blogs, personal sites, generic themes, and smaller company websites.
 They are made for publishing content to one channel.